-DK Metcalf reportedly signs 3-year extension with Seahawks
+DK Metcalf agrees to 3-year extension with Seahawks that includes record signing bonus

 RENTON — It had been long anticipated that Seahawks receiver DK Metcalf would get a contract completed with the team early in training camp.

-Those expectations came true as Metcalf has agreed to a three-year, $72 million deal with the Seahawks, according to a report from ESPN’s Adam Schefter, that includes a $30 million signing bonus and $58.2 million guaranteed overall.
+Those expectations came true Thursday as Metcalf agreed to a three-year, $72 million deal with the Seahawks that will keep him with the team through the 2025 season.

-That means Metcalf will be under contract with the Seahawks through the 2025 season.
-He was entering the final year of his rookie deal in 2022 due to make $3.9 million.
+A league source confirmed the deal to the Seattle Times.
+It was first reported by ESPN and the NFL Network, which each reported that the contract also includes a $30 million signing bonus — the highest ever for a receiver — and $58.2 million guaranteed overall.

+The record signing bonus likely helped finally get the two sides over the finish line to get the deal completed with Metcalf.

 Metcalf reported for training camp on Tuesday and attended each of the first two days of practice this week but did not take part on the field, a so-called “hold in,” while his contract was being completed.